Hyacinth/ios-android-wishlist/README.md

     4. Choose  wishlist folder. you should see the project properties populated.
     4. Click finish to continue.

-5. Add reference to the facebook sdk - follow the step-3 instructions in the [android tutorial](https://developers.facebook.com/docs/guides/mobile/android/).
+5. Add reference to the Facebook SDK - follow the step-3 instructions in the [android tutorial](https://developers.facebook.com/docs/guides/mobile/android/).

 6. Download [apache httpcomponents](http://hc.apache.org/downloads.cgi) and add a reference to the httpmime-4.1.2.jar file:
     6. Go to project->properties->java build path->libraries->add external jars->select httpmime-4.1.2.jar->ok